samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Immunity

-If you have Immunity to a damage type or a condition, it doesn’t affect you in any way.
+If you have Immunity to a damage type or a condition, it doesn't affect you in any way.

 ---

 ### Improvised Weapons

 An improvised weapon is an object wielded as a makeshift weapon, such as broken glass, a table leg, or a frying pan.
-A Simple or Martial weapon also counts as an improvised weapon if it’s wielded in a way contrary to its design; if you use a Ranged weapon to make a melee attack or throw a Melee weapon that lacks the [Thrown](/sources/dnd/free-rules/equipment#Thrown) property, the weapon counts as an improvised weapon.
+A Simple or Martial weapon also counts as an improvised weapon if it's wielded in a way contrary to its design; if you use a Ranged weapon to make a melee attack or throw a Melee weapon that lacks the [Thrown](/sources/dnd/free-rules/equipment#Thrown) property, the weapon counts as an improvised weapon.
 An improvised weapon follows the rules below.

-***Proficiency.*** Don’t add your Proficiency Bonus to attack rolls with an improvised weapon.
+***Proficiency.*** Don't add your Proficiency Bonus to attack rolls with an improvised weapon.

 ***Damage.*** On a hit, the weapon deals 1d4 damage of a type the DM thinks is appropriate for the object.

 ***Range.*** If you throw the weapon, it has a normal range of 20 feet and a long range of 60 feet.

-***Weapon Equivalents.*** If an improvised weapon resembles a Simple or Martial weapon, the DM may say it functions as that weapon and uses that weapon’s rules.
+***Weapon Equivalents.*** If an improvised weapon resembles a Simple or Martial weapon, the DM may say it functions as that weapon and uses that weapon's rules.
 For example, the DM could treat a table leg as a Club.

 ---